-I let my 12 year old daughter get blue hair today.
-More of a turquois really.
+I let my 12-year-old daughter get blue hair today.
+More of a turquoise really.

 When they first brought up the notion of coloring their hair several months ago, I tabled the idea with a, “We’ll see.”